arancia313/ARK-4-A3/README.md

 ##### Permanent CFW via cIPL

 - Works on all PSP models, including testkits and devkits.
+- ARK-4 A3 completely accepts cIPL, but be careful not to destroy your psp...
 - Installer will choose the correct version according to your model.
 - Some models can install either the Classic cIPL or the New cIPL.
 - Copy `ARK_cIPL` folder to `/PSP/GAME/` and run the program.